Abbykus/Abbycus-ESP8266-Development-Board/Examples/MicroPython/README.md

 ## MicroPython ON THE ESP8266

 The QDEV-ESP8266 is capable of running the MicroPython interpreted language.
-MicroPython is an compact Python interpretor that can run on embedded platforms.
-Using the familiar Python programming language you can talk to hardware and control it, much like controlling hardware with an Arduino or other embedded board.
-The QDEV ESP8266 board makes it easy to get started using MicroPython.
-Thanks to recent contributions to MicroPython you can turn an ESP8266 into a MicroPython device.
+MicroPython is a compact Python interpreter that can run on embedded platforms.
+Using the familiar Python programming language you can talk to hardware and control it, much like controlling hardware with an Arduino or other embedded boards.
+The QDEV ESP8266 board makes it easy to get started using MicroPython and thanks to recent contributions to MicroPython, you can turn a QDEV-ESP8266 into a MicroPython device.

 Please read [MicroPython language and implementation](https://docs.micropython.org/en/latest/reference/index.html) for more information.

 ### INSTALL MICROPYTHON

-To install MicroPython firmware on the QDEV ESP8266 board see [Quick reference for the ESP8266](https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html#intro).
+To install MicroPython firmware on the QDEV-ESP8266 board see [Quick reference for the ESP8266](https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html#intro).

 Also see [MicroPython for the ESP8266](http://www.micropython.org/download/?port=esp8266) for the latest firmware release.